BALR-SAM: Boundary-Aware Low-Rank Adaptation of SAM for Resource-Efficient Medical Image Segmentation: Introduction

 Recent efforts to adapt SAM for biomedical imaging highlight the growing interest in enhancing its utility.
 Various fine-tuning strategies have emerged, including parameter-efficient fine-tuning (PEFT) techniques like LoRA~\cite{lora}, which reduce the number of trainable parameters for task customization.
 Domain-specific adaptations such as $\mu$SAM~\cite{archit2023segment} and MedicoSAM~\cite{archit2025medicosam} improve baseline performance by pretraining SAM on microscopy and medical imaging data.
 Prompt-dependent approaches, including DeSAM~\cite{zhou2024cellseg1} and AI-SAM~\cite{10}, enhance segmentation with manual inputs like points or boxes.
 However, these advancements come with trade-offs: PEFT methods often compromise accuracy, prompt-based approaches limit automation, and fully fine-tuned models require excessive resources.

 To address these limitations, we creatively propose a novel architecture named “BALR-SAM”, a comprehensive framework that synergistically integrates three novel components to enhance SAM's capabilities for medical image segmentation while maintaining computational efficiency.
-First, we introduce a Complementary Detail Enhancement Network (CDEN) that leverages depthwise separable convolutions with dual-branch processing to capture fine-grained anatomical boundaries at multiple scales—a critical factor in medical imaging where tissue interface delineation directly impacts diagnostic accuracy.
+First, we introduce a Complementary Detail Enhancement Network (CDEN) that leverages depth-wise separable convolutions with dual-branch processing to capture fine-grained anatomical boundaries at multiple scales—a critical factor in medical imaging.
 Second, we implement strategically designed and positioned low-rank decomposition adapters within SAM's Vision Transformer blocks, reducing the parameter space by 94\% compared to full-rank alternatives while enabling precise domain adaptation.
 Third, we develop a low-rank tensor attention mechanism that fundamentally transforms the mask decoder's attention mechanism, reducing memory usage by approximately 75\% during training compared to SAM's original multi-head self-attention.
-Our extensive experiments on the standard medical segmentation dataset demonstrate that BALR-SAM achieves state-of-the-art performance while updating just 1.8\% (11.7M) of its parameters.
+Our extensive experiments on the standard medical segmentation dataset demonstrate that BALR-SAM could achieve state-of-the-art performance while updating just 1.8\% (11.7M) of its parameters.

+The remainder of this paper is structured as follows.
+In Section~\ref{sec2}, we give the related works based on hand-crafted based approaches and deep learning based methods in medical area, and then briefly introduce our method.
+In Section~\ref{sec3}, the details of our Complementary Detail Enhancement Network, Low-Rank Decomposition Adapters, as well as the Low-Rank Tensor Attention Mechanism, are presented.
+Extensive evaluations compared with state-of-the-art methods and comprehensive analyses of the proposed approach are reported in Section~\ref{sec4}.
+Finally, conclusion of this paper and discussion of future works are presented in Section~\ref{sec5}.